-(c) A remote seller's or marketplace facilitator's tax liability under this Code may be determined and assessed for a period of six (6) years after the date the return was filed or due to be filed with the Commission.
-No civil action for the collection of such tax may be commenced after the expiration of the six- (6-) year period except an action for taxes, penalties and interest due from those filing periods that are the subject of a written demand or assessment made within the six- (6-) year period, unless the remote seller or marketplace facilitator waives the protection of this section.
+(c) A remote seller's or marketplace facilitator's tax liability under this Code may be determined and assessed for a period of six-three years after the date the return was filed or due to be filed with the Commission.
+No civil action for the collection of such tax may be commenced after the expiration of the sixthree-year period except an action for taxes, penalties and interest due from those filing periods that are the subject of a written demand or assessment made within the sixthree-year period, unless the remote seller or marketplace facilitator waives the protection of this section.

 (d) The Commission shall notify the remote seller or marketplace facilitator, in writing, that the Commission has estimated the amount of sales tax that is due from the remote seller or marketplace facilitator.
-The Commission shall serve the notice on the remote seller or marketplace facilitator by delivering the notice to the remote seller's or marketplace facilitator's place of business, or by mailing the notice by certified mail, return receipt requested, to the remote seller's or marketplace facilitator is last known mailing address.
-A remote seller or marketplace facilitator who refuses the certified mail will be considered to have accepted the certified mail for purposes of service.
+The Commission shall serve the notice on the remote seller or marketplace facilitator by delivering the notice to the remote seller's or marketplace facilitator's place of business, or by mailing the notice by certified mail, return receipt requested, to the remote seller's or marketplace facilitator who refuses the certified mail will be considered to have accepted the certified mail for purposes of service.

-(e) The Commission's estimate of the amount of sales tax that is due from a remote seller or marketplace facilitator shall become a final determination of the amount that is due unless the remote seller or marketplace facilitator, within thirty (30) calendar days after service of notice of the estimated tax:
+(e) The Commission's estimate of the amount of sales tax that is due from a remote seller or marketplace facilitator shall become a final determination of the amount that is due unless the remote seller or marketplace facilitator, within 30 calendar days after service of notice of the estimated tax: